CSC4790-Fall2020-Org/senior-project-bac-calculator/README.md

 1. Must be using a MAC
 2. Must have CocoaPods downloaded https://cocoapods.org/
 3. Have XCode API
-4. Must be connected to the interet for the database to be connected
+4. Must be connected to the internet for the database to be connected

 Instructions to Run: